 - In the French movie Les Profs, this is Gladys the English teacher's Signature Move.
 In one scene, she goes More Dakka on her students in a War Movies parody, with machine-gun sound effects and the students taking cover behind their desks.
-She does not especially do that in the original comic, where she is "just" an overall Sadist Teacher.
+She does not especially do this in the original comic, where she is "just" an all-round Sadist Teacher.

 - In the Battle Royale novel, the teacher throws chalk at students who talk in "class".
 The first time.
 The second time, it's a knife.